mplattu/haddock/README.md

  1. Follow the serial output to see the Mac address of the board.
  1. Add the sensor definition for this particular board.
  1. Repeat the sensor confiruration step for each board.

+## Updating code OTA using nginx

+The OTA setting is very straightforward.
+The main loop of the sensor tries to retrieve new binary from the nginx server.
+If the file is found it is treated as a new binary and installed to the ESP8266 sensor.

+To update client code:
+ 1. Increase the `OTA_VERSION` value (defined in `haddockSettings.cpp`) by one.
+    This will be the version code of your new updated binary.
+ 1. Compile a new binary with the Arduino IDE: Sketch > Export compiled Binary.
+ 1. Copy binary to `server/ota-files/haddock-XXX.bin` where the XXX is your new version number.
+For example:

+    `cp client/haddock.ino.d1.bin server/ota-files/haddock-2.bin`

+ 1. To start the upgrade of all sensors you need to copy the content of `ota-files/` to nginx container:
+    ```
+    cd server
+    make update-ota
+    ```

+Make sure you update the `OTA_VERSION` always by one as the Haddock sensor expects to find the next update from the version code from a following URL:
+`http://[OTA_SERVER]:80/ota-files/haddock-[OTA_VERSION+1].bin`.
+It is a good practice to keep all your upgraded binaries to give outdated sensors a full upgrade path.